-Cyberattacks are hitting financial institutions at an alarming rate.
+Cyber attacks are hitting financial institutions at an alarming rate.
 Studies show that organizations face digital threats every 39 seconds.
-As digital banking, mobile payments, and online trading platforms continue to grow, traditional cybersecurity methods are struggling to keep up.
+As digital banking, mobile payments, and online trading platforms continue to grow, traditional cyber-security methods are struggling to keep up.
 In this environment, blockchain security in finance is emerging as a powerful solution.
 It offers stronger protection for sensitive data, safer transactions, and better fraud prevention.

 This innovative technology is reshaping the future of financial cybersecurity.
-Unlike centralized banking databases that create single points of failure, blockchain builds a secure network of distributed nodes.
+Unlike centralised banking databases that create single points of failure, blockchain builds a secure network of distributed nodes.
 This structure makes hacking extremely difficult.
 For fintech developers, banking professionals, and security analysts, understanding blockchain is no longer optional—it is essential for staying competitive in today’s fast-moving digital finance world.

 Understanding Blockchain’s Role in Financial Security

 Blockchain technology is changing how the financial world thinks about cybersecurity.
 Traditional banking systems store all customer data in one central database.
-This creates an easy target for cybercriminals, because a single breach can expose huge amounts of sensitive financial information.
+This creates an easy target for cyber-criminals, because a single breach can expose huge amounts of sensitive financial information.

 A distributed ledger system works very differently.
 It spreads data across many network nodes, and every transaction must be approved through consensus mechanisms before it becomes valid.
-This removes single points of failure and makes unauthorized access much harder to achieve.
+This removes single points of failure and makes unauthorised access much harder to achieve.

 Blockchain is also protected by strong cryptographic hashing, which adds another layer of security.
 Each block carries a unique hash linked to the previous block, creating an unbreakable chain of records.
 To change any older transaction, a hacker would need to alter every block that comes after it—something that is nearly impossible and instantly detectable.